How to Purl Stitch a Beginner Knitting Tutorial

 Learn how to purl stitch in knitting.
 This step by step tutorial includes pictures and a video of how to knit a purl stitch.

 One of the really neat things about knitting is that there are only two stitches: a knit and a purl.
-So all other knit stitches are just combinations of knits and purls.
+So all other stitch patterns are just combinations of knits and purls.

 Another one of my favorite things about knitting is that the back of a knit stitch is a purl stitch and vice versa.